$\mathcal{L}_1$Quad: $\mathcal{L}_1$ Adaptive Augmentation of Geometric Control for Agile Quadrotors with Performance Guarantees: Performance Analysis

-\end{theorem} \begin{proof} See Appendix D. \end{proof} \begin{remark} For the uniform bound $\rho$ in~\eqref{equ: main theorem } in Theorem~\ref{thm: main theorem}, it is evident that $\rho$ is lower bounded by the initial distance $d(x(0),x_d(0))$ and the positive scalars $\underline{\gamma}$ and $\overline{\gamma}$ (associated with the Lyapunov function of the nominal dynamics) from the definition in~\eqref{def: definition of rho}.
+\begin{remark} Following the $\mathcal{L}_1$ adaptive control analysis in~\cite{hovakimyan2010L1}, one can also derive the performance bounds for the adaptive control input $u_{ad}$, which are essential for robustness guarantees of $\mathcal{L}_1$ adaptive controller.
+Due to page limitations, these derivations are not pursued in this paper. \end{remark} \begin{remark} It is evident that the size of the uniform bound in~\eqref{equ: main theorem }, $\rho$, is lower bounded by the initial distance $d(x(0),x_d(0))$ and the positive scalars $\underline{\gamma}$ and $\overline{\gamma}$ (associated with the Lyapunov function of the nominal dynamics) from the definition in~\eqref{def: definition of rho}.
 Unless one redesigns the Lyapunov function that can tighten the bound in~\eqref{equ: lyapunovboundfinal}, the only way this bound $\rho$ can be further reduced is when the planner (which provides the desired state $x_d(0)$) can reduce $d(x(0),x_d(0))$. \end{remark}

-\begin{remark} Theorem~\ref{thm: main theorem} provides a uniform ultimate bound $\mu(\omega,T_s,t_1)$ as shown in~\eqref{ultimate bound}.
+\begin{remark} Theorem~\ref{thm: main theorem} also provides a uniform ultimate bound $\mu(\omega,T_s,t_1)$ as shown in~\eqref{ultimate bound}.
 Since $e^{-\beta t_1}V_0$ decreases exponentially and $\zeta_1(\omega)$ (defined in~\eqref{equ: zeta 1}) converges to zero as $\omega$ approaches infinity, if we do not consider the unmatched uncertainty (i.e., $\Delta_{\sigma_{um}} = 0$), then the bound $\mu(\omega,T_s,t_1)$ can be rendered arbitrarily small in finite time $0 < t_1 \leq t < \infty$ with a large $\omega$ and a small $T_s$.
 This feature is critical in controlling quadrotors through tight and cluttered environments: the bandwidth $\omega$ of $C(s)$ is the tuning knob of the trade-off between the performance and the robustness, while how small $T_s$ can be is subject to hardware limitations.
 The role of the low-pass filter $C(s)$ in the $\mathcal{L}_1$ adaptive control architecture is to decouple the control loop from the estimation loop~\cite{hovakimyan2010L1}.
 Thus, increasing the bandwidth $\omega$ to get a tighter bound will lead to $u_{ad}$ behaving as a high-gain signal, possibly sacrificing desired robustness levels~\cite{cao2010stability}.
 Therefore, this trade-off must always be taken into account when designing the low-pass filter. \end{remark}